mjpclab/react-tabber/README.md

 To hide non-active tab pages, just applying CSS by "inactive" class(controlled by property `pageItemInactiveClassName`) to hide them.

 ReactTabber provides default CSS styles if you don't want to make it yourself.
 It also provides default skin.

+## Use CSS bundled version
-To use that, importing module `react-tabber/with-css` instead of `react-tabber`.
+For module environment, importing module `react-tabber/with-css` instead of `react-tabber`.
 For global variable mode, referencing the '-with-css' bundle file.

+## Use standalone CSS file
+Copying or referencing source CSS files under `src/css/` directory.

 # Properties
 ## Behavior Properties